One Compelling Reason to Change to Billing in Gallons

 Revisiting billing in gallons as compared to thousands of gallons

-Let’s take the same two examples from the last issue to show the difference between billing in gallons and billing in thousands, except this time carry it one step further to show the average daily usage.
+Let’s take the same two illustrations from the last issue to show the difference between billing in gallons and billing in thousands, except this time carry it one step further to show the average daily usage.

 Should you reconsider and switch to billing in gallons?